nhumrich/asyncpgsa/README.md

 # asyncpgsa
 A python library wrapper around asyncpg for use with sqlalchemy

+This is the new project.
+The project from CanopyTax is deprecated.

 ## Backwards incompatibility notice
 Since this library is still in pre 1.0 world, the api might change.
 I will do my best to minimize changes, and any changes that get added,